EthanRife/CIT281-Projects/README.md

 5. [PROJECT 5](https://github.com/EthanRife/cit281-p5.git)
 Learning Objectives

-After completing this project, I have:
+After completing this project, I would have:

 Gained experience working with classes, including class constructors and methods Gained experience interpreting existing code to design a new class, including constructor and methods